emdecr/good-mornings/README.md

 ###Live at [www.emilydelacruz.com/goodmornings](http://emilydelacruz.com/goodmornings)

-This is the app I created for Week 5 of HackerYou's Full-time Front-End Bootcamp <3 #the6six
+This is the app I created for Week 5 of [HackerYou](http://hackeryou.com/)'s Full-time Front-End Bootcamp <3 #the6ix

 **Good Mornings** is all about starting off your day feeling inspired.
 I love TED Talks and books, so I decided to combine the two.
 Type a topic into the search field, press enter, and a few TED Talks will appear, as well as some books that relate (in varying degrees) to them.